 Regeneration is a restoration process used to revitalize exhausted ion exchange resins.
 The frequency of regeneration in portable exchange di tanks is dependent on the quality of feed water and frequency of use.

 Presently, reverse flow and co-flow regeneration are the primary regeneration technologies employed in DI exchange tanks.
 In the co-flow process, both the regeneration and the treatment solution trickle from the top of the column to the bottom.
 The reverse flow process on the other hand involves the regeneration flowing in a contradictory course of the service flow.

 ➣Do You Manufacture Portable Deionization Exchange Tanks?

 The mobility of deionization exchange tanks especially for decentralized applications is a top priority.
 NEWater offers an extensive range of portable water filtration systems including compact and easy-to-install DI exchange tanks.

 Primarily, we ease the mobility of di resin tanks by fitting them onto skids or mobile metal frames.
 This facilitates the use of deionization tanks in distinct locations at significantly lesser costs.
 For a mobile industrial or commercial DI exchange tank, kindly reach out to NEWater.

-➣What is the Size of the Deionization Exchange Tanks?
+➣What is the Size of the Portable Exchange DI Tanks?